jkotlinski/lsdpatch/README.md

 A project to clean and remake [LSDPatch](https://github.com/jkotlinski/lsdpatch/releases), originally made by Johan Kotlinski.

 It's a tool for modifying samples and palettes on Little Sound Dj (LSDj) ROM images.
-Requires Java (http://www.java.com/).
+Requires Java 8 or more recent (http://www.java.com/).
 If you have problems running the .jar on Windows, try Jarfix (http://johann.loefflmann.net/en/software/jarfix/index.html)

 Download: https://github.com/eiyeron/lsdpatch/releases